pierclgr/GroupFinder/README.md

 # GroupFinder
-A tool to calculate similarities between users using GPS positions and paths
+A tool to calculate similarities between users using GPS positions and paths.